Hugging Face Data

 Redteam configredteam

 Note: Aliases are normalised to the canonical field name in the output.
-If your input row uses answer, the metrics output will refer to it as generation; query or prompt becomes question; ground_truth/gold_answer/label becomes reference; contexts/documents becomes context; id becomes case_id.
+If your input row uses answer, the metrics output will refer to it as output; query or prompt becomes input; ground_truth/gold_answer/label becomes reference; contexts/documents becomes context; id becomes case_id.
 Don't be surprised when the input key you supplied isn't the key you see in the output JSON — the column on the left is what nexa-gauge reports.

 Custom column mappings with --field